modelica/www.modelica.org/content/events/american2024/_index.md

 ## Sponsorship opportunities

 The American Modelica conference will be your opportunity to meet your customers again in a personal setting, at a great location.
 Please stay tuned for details about our sponsorship opportunities, we will post them here in the near future.
+Note that all sponsors will have the opportunity to exhibit at the conference, and that we don't offer a separate way to exhibit at the conference.

 ## Organization and Contact